Things to Do in Nové Město, Prague New Town

 The panels move at regular intervals, so you will just have to wait it out and see for yourself.

-This bust created by the Czech artist David Cerny is located in the heart of Prague 1, in the backyard of the OC Quadrio Shopping Center.
+This bust created by the Czech artist David Cerny is located in the heart of Prague 1, in the backyard of the OC Quadrio Shopping Centre.
 Tram 22 will take you to the tram stop right in front of this shopping centre.

 It's amazing to see the exact look of Franz Kafka taking shape as the metallic panels move.
-This is a must-watch attraction in my opinion.
+This is a must-watch attraction, in my opinion.

 Never seen anything like this anywhere else.